scammmmer2asdfa/client_eaglercraft_1.8/README.md

-# Eaglercraft-Clients
+# Eaglercraft Hacked Client Launcher
-The best eaglercraft clients
+The best eaglercraft hacked clients all in one launcher

 https://frostico.github.io/Eaglercraft-ClientLauncher-/